 cf. \cite[Lem.\,1.12]{CNS} or \cite[Lem.\,2.8]{L2} for our conventions, where the operator $\partial^2$ is to be understood in the coordinates $(y_1,\ldots,y_n)$.
-This completss the proof of the first claim of this proposition.
-The second claim, that is $\gamma(t)\in U'$, follows automatically since the coordinates $(y_1,\ldots,y_n)$ we are working in, $U=U'$ and $y(\gamma(t))=0$ for all $t\in[0,R]$ by our definition of limit geometries of CCPSR manifolds. \end{proof} \end{Prop}
+This completes the proof of the first claim of this proposition.
+The second claim, that is $\gamma(t)\in U'$, follows automatically since in the coordinates $(y_1,\ldots,y_n)$ we are working in, $U=U'$ and $y(\gamma(t))=0$ for all $t\in[0,R]$ by our definition of limit geometries of CCPSR manifolds. \end{proof} \end{Prop}

-Note that this definition of limit geometry is strictly speaking defined up to equivalence of the obtained CCPSR manifold $\overline{\mathcal{H}}$, as we still have the freedom to e.g. overall multiply $A(\gamma(t))$ with an element in $\mathrm{O}(n)$, both from the left and from the right.
+Note that our definition of limit geometry is strictly speaking defined up to equivalence of the obtained CCPSR manifold $\overline{\mathcal{H}}$, as we still have the freedom to multiply $A(\gamma(t))$ with an element in $\mathrm{Id}_{x}\times\mathrm{O}(n)$, both from the left and from the right.
 Aside from the problems of actually calculating such limits, it is a priori not clear which CCPSR manifolds can even occur as limits.
 It will turn out that we need one more definition and an associated result for CCPSR manifolds.

-\begin{Def}{\cite[Def.\,2.15]{L2}} A CCPSR manifold $\mathcal{H}\subset\{h=1\}$ is called \textbf{singular at infinity} if there exists a non-zero point in the boundary of the cone $\mathbb{R}_{>0}\cdot\mathcal{H}\subset\mathbb{R}^{n+1}$ spanned by $\mathcal{H}$, $p\in\partial(\mathbb{R}_{>0}\cdot\mathcal{H})\setminus\{0\}$, such that $\D h_p=0$. \end{Def}
+\begin{Def} A CCPSR manifold $\mathcal{H}\subset\{h=1\}$ is called \textbf{singular at infinity} if there exists a non-zero point in the boundary of the cone $\mathbb{R}_{>0}\cdot\mathcal{H}\subset\mathbb{R}^{n+1}$ spanned by $\mathcal{H}$, $p\in\partial(\mathbb{R}_{>0}\cdot\mathcal{H})\setminus\{0\}$, such that $\D h_p=0$. \end{Def}

 In order to, realistically, check whether or not a CCPSR manifold is singular at infinity we have the following tool at hand.